19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (5) In this section, “subsidiary proprietors” includes the persons entitled to the land on which the subdivided building is erected pursuant to the termination of the strata subdivision scheme under section 78 or 81 of the Land Titles (Strata) Act (Cap.
 158).

+[LT(S)A, s.
+33]

 ### Common seal of management corporation

 25\.—(1) The common seal of a management corporation shall be kept —

-(a) where the management corporation is constituted by one subsidiary proprietor — by that subsidiary proprietor; or
+(a) where the management corporation is constituted by one subsidiary proprietor, by that subsidiary proprietor; or

-(b) where the management corporation is constituted by 2 or more subsidiary proprietors — by such subsidiary proprietor or member of the council as the management corporation determines or, in the absence of any such determination, by the secretary of the council.
+(b) where the management corporation is constituted by 2 or more subsidiary proprietors, by such subsidiary proprietor or member of the council as the management corporation determines or, in the absence of any such determination, by the secretary of the council.

 (2) The common seal of a management corporation shall only be affixed to an instrument or a document in the presence of —

-(a) where the management corporation is constituted by one or 2 subsidiary proprietors — that subsidiary proprietor or those subsidiary proprietors, as the case may be; or
+(a) where the management corporation is constituted by one or 2 subsidiary proprietors, that subsidiary proprietor or those subsidiary proprietors, as the case may be; or

-(b) where the management corporation is constituted by 2 or more subsidiary proprietors — such 2 persons, being subsidiary proprietors or members of the council as the management corporation determines or, in the absence of such determination, by the secretary or any other member of the council,
+(b) where the management corporation is constituted by 2 or more subsidiary proprietors, such 2 persons, being subsidiary proprietors or members of the council as the management corporation determines or, in the absence of such determination, the secretary and any other member of the council,

 who shall also sign the instrument or document to which the seal is affixed.

+[LT(S)A, s.
+36]

 ### First annual general meeting of management corporation